casper-network/docs-archive/dapp-dev-guide/erc20/prepare.rst

    rustup target add wasm32-unknown-unknown
    info: component 'rust-std' for target 'wasm32-unknown-unknown' is up to date

-If you do not see this message, check build prequisites at:ref:`/dapp-dev-guide/setup-of-rust-contract-sdk.rst`
+If you do not see this message, check build prequisites at :ref:`/dapp-dev-guide/setup-of-rust-contract-sdk.rst`